-Not least, we would like to leave a video of this excellent professional that we follow daily on various topics in the area of Software Testing, where he cites 3 strategic tips for planning performance tests:
+We would like to leave a video of this excellent professional that we follow daily on various topics in the area of Software Testing, where he cites 3 strategic tips for planning performance tests:

 The three strategic tips are as follows:

 - Analyze your customers’ usage of the app

 - Identify the flows that customers use and